moshiverse/OAuth2-Integration/README.md

 - Session-based authentication (no JWT)
 - Profile management: view and update display name and bio
 - CSRF protection enabled on all forms
+- Error handling for failed logins and invalid form submissions

 ## 🗂️ Domain Model

 ### User
 - id
 - email